adib-the-noob/aws-transcoder-backend/README.md

-# transcoder-backend--app
-# aws-transcoder-backend
-# aws-transcoder-backend
+# Backend of Transcoder application.